Usage¶

 >>> from see import see

-You can use a startup file to ensure that see
+You can use a startup file to ensure that see is always

 imported when you start Python.